ramanishsingh/RealGas/realgas/examples.rst

 .. image:: air.png

 and we notice that the polynomial (orange dashed lines) fits the hyperbolic function well.

 Automatically tries to raise errors if fit is not good enough:

+>>> from realgas.cp import CpIdealGas
+>>> I = CpIdealGas(compound_name='Methane')
+Traceback (most recent call last):
+    ...
+Exception: Fit is too poor (not in (0.99,1)) too large!
+Try using a smaller temperature range for fitting and/or increasing the number of fitting points and polynomial degree.
+See error path in error-*dir

+This will lead to an error directory with a figure saved in it that looks like the following:

+Automatically tries to raise errors if fit is not good enough:

+>>> from realgas.cp import CpIdealGas
+>>> I = CpIdealGas(compound_name='Methane')
+Traceback (most recent call last):
+    ...
+Exception: Fit is too poor (not in (0.99,1)) too large!
+Try using a smaller temperature range for fitting and/or increasing the number of fitting points and polynomial degree.
+See error path in error-*dir

+This will lead to an error directory with a figure saved in it that looks like the following:

+Automatically tries to raise errors if fit is not good enough: